-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Commission's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Commission's basic financial statements.
 The introductory section, schedule of lease information, schedule of future lease rent revenue without options, schedule of operating expenses by major category, schedule of administrative expenses, schedule of operating income (loss) by facility, and statistical section are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
 The schedule of Commissioners' per diem is presented for purposes of additional analysis as required by House Concurrent Resolution No. 54 of the 1979 Louisiana Legislative Session and is not a required part of the basic financial statements.
-The schedule of compensation, benefits, and other payments to agency head is presented for purposes of additional analysis as required by Act 706 of the 2014 Louisiana Legislative Session and is not a required part of the basic financial statements.